 I absolutely loved strolling around the Kastro and hopping into a few cute cafes and shops.
 One of the best cafes on the island, 1739 Terrasse Cafe, has a stunning terrace overlooking the old town and gorgeous Aegean.
 It’s another great sunset spot on Naxos.

-10. Agios Prokopios
+Sunbathe at Agios Prokopios

 Agios Prokopios is the perfect place to come and spend a day at.
-Along the beach are multiple restaurants and tavernas, and in the summertime you’ll find plenty of places to hire out beach chairs and umbrellas.
+Along the beach are multiple restaurants and tavernas, and in the summertime, you’ll find plenty of places to hire out beach chairs and umbrellas.
 Don’t forget to bring your towel and other beach essentials though!

-It’s a great place to come for families as the water is calm and warm, but is also where you will find groups as friends and couples, as well as a few nudist beachgoers.
+It’s a great place to come for families as the water is calm and warm, but it is also where you will find groups as friends and couples, as well as a few nudist beachgoers.